Updated: Jul 26

 Back to the practice of gratitude.
 I had lists reciting gratitude for friends, experiences and things.
 In time and outside my lists, I began noticing small daily events like a green light when I was late, the satisfaction of being able to pay my bills, having extra time to sit in the garden, receiving Smartwool socks from a thoughtful boyfriend.
 Once I began noticing the small things (by tracking gratitude), it became easier to be grateful for the bigger picture (accepting the good and the bad).

 My cup of tea has cooled since my hands have been occupied with the keyboard.
 The cat now sleeps atop of pile of blankets.
-I understand my heart carries memories and bruises, but it has healed enough for me to know it will expand again when the time is right.
+I understand my heart carries memories and bruises, but it has healed enough for me to know it will expand again.
 Looking back down at these socks hugging my feet, I exhale the initial anger from old stories.
 I am deeply grateful for the mind that came up with the concept and design for this type of footwear.
 I am grateful for the hands that made them, shipped them, drove them and packaged them.
 And, while anger may still be around, I know how to lean into what I have, rather than what I have not.
 I am grateful for experiencing the altruism from a person who at one time, valued my comfort enough to gift me with warmth.
 I am wearing my Smartwool socks honestly grateful for every opportunity this life brings, and for the opportunity to share with you.

 The Adventures of Avery Finn: https://youtu.be/0h9ybHtoouQ